Major Social and Economic Indicators (2020)

 Economic and Trade Relations Between Huizhou and Hong Kong

-- In 2017, the number of new direct investment projects from Hong Kong in Huizhou was 582; the contracted direct investment from Hong Kong amounted to US$1.04 billion; and the realised direct investment from Hong Kong was US$530 million.
+- In 2020, the number of realized direct investment projects from Hong Kong in Huizhou was 255, amounted to RMB2.238 billion.

 Youth Innovation Entrepreneurship Bases